eclipse-californium/californium/demo-apps/cf-s3-proxy-server/README.md

     (S3ProxyServer with device credentials and web application user. from file and dtls-graceful restart.
 Devices/sessions with no exchange for more then a week (168 hours) are skipped when saving.)

+Search path for '--spa-css', '--spa-script', and '--spa-script-v2':
+  If the provided path starts with 'http:' or 'https:' then the path is used for the web app unmodified as provided.
+  If '--spa-s3' is used, the paths are translated into external S3 paths.
+  Otherwise, if the provided path starts with 'classpath://', then the resource is loaded from that classpath.
+  If none of the above rule applies, then the local file system is used to locate the path.
+If it's not found in the current directory, the common maven path for resources 'src/main/resources/<path>' is used as prefix.
+If it's also not found there, then it's searched in the classpath even without the prefix 'classpath://'.
 ```

 To see the set of options and arguments.